Blog

 9. Serve Scatter the torn basil over the top and serve hot, ideally over buttered pasta, mashed potatoes, or rice.
 A simple green salad on the side balances out the richness.

-Overhead shot of Marry Me Chicken in cast iron skillet with a plated serving alongside
+Overhead view of Marry Me Chicken in the skillet next to a plated serving and salad

 Notes from the Kitchen